-1.1.
-Introduction
+1.0 Introduction & History

 Virginia International University (VIU) was founded in 1998 by Dr. Isa Sarac.
 Providing quality, affordable education that prepares students for relevant and meaningful careers is the primary focus of this non-profit university located in Fairfax, Virginia.
-Just minutes away from Washington, DC, VIU offers degree programs at the undergraduate and graduate levels in business administration, computer science, public and international affairs, and education, as well as certificates in a variety of professional and technical fields.
+VIU offers degree programs at the undergraduate and graduate levels in business administration, computer science, public and international affairs, and education, as well as certificates in a variety of professional and technical fields.
 These include language programs such as ESL and TOEFL preparation.
 VIU also offers most of its programs through online education, providing another avenue for students to access affordable learning.
+The location of the university, outside of Washington, DC makes it a prime location for students interested in studying in these fields, providing many opportunities for experiences outside of the classroom to enrich their learning experience.